 All Subarus except the rear-wheel-drive BRZ sports coupe come with an AWD system tailored to their market segment and price point.
 Outback’s boasts torque vectoring, which aids handling by distributing power laterally as well as longitudinally.
 It also has the automaker’s X-Mode programming, which bolsters off-road grip and control.
 In all, it’s a sophisticated setup that can gets an Outback through terrain that would alarm many of its owners and embarrass lots of trucky-looking rivals.

 Does fuel economy improve?

-EPA ratings for the ’18 Outback were not released in time for this report, but updates included in the midcycle freshening aren’t likely to trigger changes from the ’17 ratings.
-Thus, Outback ought to continue with higher mileage than most competitors with similar power.
+EPA ratings are unchanged, so the ’18 Outback continues with higher mileage than most competitors with similar power.
 Thank the CVT and the aerodynamic efficiencies of a body profile that’s more car than truck.
 The 2.5i models also have active grille shutters that automatically open and close to manage wind resistance.
-Expect the 2018 Outback 2.5i line to again rate 25/32/28 mpg city/highway/combined and the 3.6R models 20/27/22 mpg.
+The 2018 Outback 2.5i line rates 25/32/28 mpg city/highway/combined and the 3.6R models 20/27/22 mpg.